Yuexi-Li/Data-Visualizations/crunchbase_data_visualization/README.md

  *The trend of the number of companies founded and acquired over the years.*

 >1.
 Entrepreneurship is on an upward trend.
 >2.
 Whether the crisises have inpacts on Entrepreneurship trend:
->>1) After financial crisis in 2008, there is a countinous climbing up of number of companies founded, looks like a economic revival, but the acqusition slow down a little bit.
+>>1) After financial crisis in 2008, there is a continuous climbing up of number of companies founded, looks like a economic revival, but the acquisition slow down a little bit.
 >>2) However, after crisis of 2012, the number of companies founded has a sharp decrease.
-We can tell the crisis that countries and banks struggle to get balances sheets  has much negtive impact on staring a company.
+We can tell the crisis that countries and banks struggle to get balances sheets  has much negative impact on starting a company.
 In the contrast, acquisition activities have increased slightly.

 ![png](./pics/output_41_0.png)